Kao1126/Quantization-Keras-and-Tensorflow/README.md

 # Quantization-Keras and Tensorflow
-Implementation quantization-aware training on classification model with Tensorflow and Keras (Keras was be included by Tensorflow in this version)
+Implementation quantization-aware training on classification model with Tensorflow and Keras.

+(Keras was be included by Tensorflow in this version)

 ## Requirement